-Q Key estimates and judgements - impairment of goodwill and other intangibles
+Key Estimate and Judgement - Impairment of goodwill and other intangibles

-The recoverable amount of each of the CGUs has been determined based on value in use calculations using cash flow projections contained within next year's financial budget approved by management and other forward projections up to a period of five years.
-Management has used its current expectations and what is considered reasonably achievable when assigning values to key assumptions in their value in use calculations.
-In the current period, Management's estimates and judgement also specifically considered the potential risks arising from the COVID-19 pandemic.
+The recoverable amount of each of the CGU's has been determined based on value in use calculations using cash flow projections contained within next year's financial budget approved by management and other forward projections up to a period of 5 years.
+Management have used their current expectations and what is considered reasonably achievable when assigning values to key assumptions in their value in use calculations.
+In the current period, Management's estimates and judgement also specifically considered the potential risks arising from the Covid-19 pandemic.
 Management considers the risks associated with the pandemic to be sufficiently mitigated due to the diversity of the Group's customers and products such that any prolonged impact from a pandemic will not result in a material change to any of the assumptions adopted for impairment testing purposes.